wkwooten/VistaKine-Rewrite/STYLE_GUIDE.md

 - **Focus Management:** Ensure clear `:focus-visible` styles (defined globally or per-component) for keyboard navigation.
 - **Color Contrast:** Verify text and UI elements meet contrast requirements, considering both light and dark modes.
 - **Labels:** Ensure all inputs and controls have associated labels (`<label for="...">` or `aria-label`).

+### Accessible Interactive Components (e.g., Custom Selects, Comboboxes)

+- When building custom interactive elements like dropdowns, search-with-suggestions (comboboxes), or custom selects, prioritize established ARIA patterns.
+- **Comboboxes (like `NavSearch.svelte`):**
+  - Prefer the `aria-activedescendant` pattern.
+DOM focus should remain on the main input field.
+  - Use arrow keys to navigate a non-focusable list of suggestions (`role="option"`).
+The input's `aria-activedescendant` attribute should be updated to the ID of the currently highlighted option.
+  - `aria-selected` should reflect the highlighted option.
+  - Tab key from the input should close the suggestion list and move focus to the next/previous focusable element in the page, not into the suggestion list items themselves.
+  - Ensure clear visual differentiation between `:hover` states (for mouse users) and the programmatically highlighted "active descendant" state (for keyboard users).
+This typically involves styling a specific class (e.g., `.is-active-descendant`) in addition to `:hover`.
+  - Ensure the actively highlighted item is scrolled into view within its container.

 ## Performance